tytydraco/yessleep/out/When_I_was_a_cop_I_never_figured_out_where_the_bodies_were_coming_fromthen_I_joined_my_local_country_club_PART_ONE.md

 “Nice to meet you, Brent McCloy,” he said.
 Then, as if I forgot, as if I was a moron, he repeated himself.
 “I’m Kevin Johnson.”

+I don’t know what’s wrong with me.
+Normally, I wouldn’t be so arrogant and rude.
+I guess we all change a little when we’re scared for our lives.
+Manners go out the window.

 The tall guy took his shot.
 Solid connection.
 The ball screamed through the air, sailed 150 yards, and started making its descent.
 It landed on the fairway in front of a sand trap about 80 yards from the green.
 Not a bad shot.
 Kevin Johnson went next.
 His wind-up was big and clunky and probably could’ve been picked up on the Richter scale.
 His shot was worse.
 He shanked it past the cart path and into the rough about 120 yards from the green.

 He wet his lips and started walking away from the box.
 The scorekeeper, an old hag in a short white skirt and a pink top whistled at him.
 “Hey, Fatso.
 Your tee.”
 Kevin doubled back, grabbed his tee, and retreated behind the guy in black as fast as he could.
 His cheeks were red as blood.

 My turn.

 I stood in the box and did a couple of stretches.
 Twisted my abdomen back and forth like old guys do, holding onto their club for dear life, hoping they don’t throw out their back.
+In high school I remember reading a book called The Prince.
+I can’t remember who wrote it, but he advised would-be princes to care deeply about their perceptions.
+Particularly how they were perceived by their enemies.
+It was basically an elaborate argument for acting strong when you are weak and acting weak when you are strong.
+My knees were shaking.
+My lips were quivering, but I knew I needed to show myself strong.
+If I had any hope in the world, it would be in faking it until I made it.

 “Ever heard of the movie Turbo?”
 I asked.